ABA 262 Principles of Behavior Analysis - 3 credit hours

 This course is an introduction to the strengths and needs of students with mild and moderate disabilities in relation to the levels of instructional support required.
 The focus will be on the developmental, cognitive, language, perceptual, social, academic, and behavioral characteristics of students with mild and moderate disabilities.
 Etiology, classification, and legal concerns will be discussed as they relate to the learning process.

-SPED 225 Introduction to Behavioral Disorders and Learning Disabilities - 3 credit hours
+SPED 225 Introduction and Evidence-Based Interventions with Emotional and Behavior Disorders - 3 credit hours

 This course focuses on the characteristics of those students who may be described as students with emotional or behavioral disorders and/or learning disabilities.
 A variety of perspectives will be examined including the students themselves, their families, educators and other individuals providing meaningful interventions.
 The course also addresses the role that communities play in meeting the needs of these students and their families.
 Current federal legislation and initiatives impacting these populations will also be addressed.